- Athletes must be 5 years of age as of December 31 of that year

-Success comes when athletes have the aptitude, the desire and the discipline to undertake the intense training regime required.
 Training in the competitive program focuses on physical conditioning, technical preparation of the body and training with the apparatus, dance preparation and psychological preparation.
 Each child will learn routines specific to their level.
-These gymnasts will enter a minimum of 3 competitions/season which could include qualifiers, invitationals, and Championships.
+These gymnasts must enter a minimum of 3 competitions/season which could include qualifiers, invitationals, and Championships.

 Women’s gymnastics consists of four events: Vault, Uneven Bars, Balance Beam, and Floor Exercise.